| CHAPTER H8 THE AGE OF AQUINAS (1300 - 2nd COMING) |

 Bible says the way we treat God is the way we’ll treat all lesser authorities.

-Today parents are one of the last bastions of Biblical autocratic authority,
+Today parents are one of the last bastions of Biblical autocratic authority, but

-insolently whines, “Why?”
-And when
+brat insolently whines, “Why?”
+And

-the impotent parent responds with the now-old-fashioned-but-Biblically-proper,
+when the impotent parent responds with the

-“Because I said so!”, the
+now-old-fashioned-but-Biblically-proper, “Because I said so!”, the liberated child

-opinions among equals by demanding, “But what’s wrong with it?!”
-In a restaurant I even saw a loudly-misbehaving
+with it?!”
+In a restaurant I even saw a loudly-misbehaving 8-year-old so

-looked him right in the eyes, and said with defiant confidence, “No!”
+her head, looked him right in the eyes, and said with defiant confidence, “No!”
 Her father got very red…but said

 nothing more.
 The issue is who said so